Volunteers who work with us are giving back to the environment, making a difference every day.

 We volunteer at Bili Landcare (at Westgate Park) and Bili Nursery (at 525 Williamstown Road, Port Melbourne).
 Volunteers have the opportunity to do a wide range of hands-on conservation activities such as:

 - growing plants – getting first-hand experience in seed collection and ‘cleaning’, seed sowing, propagating, pricking out seedlings, taking cuttings and maintaining plants in the nursery

 - planting trees, shrubs, climbers, ground covers and wildflowers at Westgate Park

 - fostering good plant growth by weeding and pruning

 - recording species in our monthly bird surveys and occasional fungi forays

 - litter pick-ups and surveys along the Yarra River

 - plus other one-off projects like nest-box building and monitoring

 What to wear and bring

 You should wear clothes you don’t mind getting dirty and robust, enclosed shoes or boots and bring a warm jacket in winter and a hat on sunny days.
-You will need to bring your own lunch but we supply tea, coffee, cold drinks and all the equipment you need including gardening gloves.
+You will need to bring your own lunch but we supply tea and coffee and all the equipment you need including gardening gloves.